All Episodes

 I'm so sad to be losing the one last real man in the public arena.

-There's there's not a doubt you have fallen victim to chickification.
+There's not a doubt you have fallen victim to chickification, and I am so depressed about it.

-Oh, take it back, that I went out looking at sunset and jogged home a fifth of a mile.
+Oh, take it back, that I went out looking at a sunset and jogged home a fifth of a mile.

-I knew, certainly, you were right.
+I knew, snurdly, you were right.

 This is a betrayal rush.